jayalmaraz/jay-almaraz.github.io/docs/managers/admin-console.md

 #### Groups and Categories

-At the root level (`Incident Categories`) groups and categories can be added.
-In _Altercation_ has been added as a group so that more categories can be added within, while _Injury_ has been added as a category so that details can be added immediately.
+At the root level (`Incident Categories`) categories and groups can be added.
+In _Altercation_ has been added as a categories so that more groups can be added within, while _Injury_ has been added as a group so that details can be added immediately.

 ![Incident Categories root level - the 'Add new' menu allows for a group or category to be added](./assets/admin-console/incident-categories-root.png)

-Details can be added to categories, but not to groups or the root level.
+Details can be added to groups, but not directly to categories or the root level.

 ![Incident Categories inside of a category - the 'Add new' menu allows for only a detail to be added](./assets/admin-console/incident-categories-detail.png)

-Inside of categories and groups the `edit` button (at the end of the breadcrumbs) can be used to edit the name of the category or group.
+Inside of categories and groups the `edit` button (at the end of the breadcrumbs) can be used to edit the name.

 ![The edit button on the end of the incident categories breadcrumbs](./assets/admin-console/incident-edit-breadcrumb.png)